What is accumulated depreciation? A guide for small businesses

 - Salvage value: expected resale or scrap value when the asset reaches end of life

-- Useful life: number of years you expect to use the asset before replacement
+- Useful life: number of years you expect to use the asset before replacing it

-Under certain accounting standards like IAS 23, businesses may also need to capitalise interest for the period of construction as part of the asset's total cost.
+Under FRS 102 Section 25, businesses may also need to capitalise borrowing costs incurred during construction as part of the asset's total cost.
 Learn more about measuring depreciation.

 Each variable affects your annual depreciation expense differently: